atoyegbe/note-app/README.md

 # note-app
-# This is tutorial project
+# This is a tutorial project.